-When you start a design job via POST /jobs or POST /remix, you can provide a callback_url to receive an HTTP notification when the job finishes.
-This lets you avoid polling GET /jobs/{job_id} and instead react to completion events asynchronously.
+POST /tasks or POST /remix, you can provide a callback_url to receive an HTTP notification when the task finishes.
+This lets you avoid polling GET /tasks/{task_id} and instead react to completion events asynchronously.

 Setting up a webhook

-}'When the job reaches a terminal state (completed, failed, or cancelled), Moda sends a POST request to your callback_url.
+succeeded, failed, or canceled), Moda sends a POST request to your callback_url.

 Webhook payload